The Wild Apricot alternative

 The Wild Apricot way

-What our clients say about migrating from Wild Apricot
+What our clients say about migrating

-"It has been overall a good experience for us to move away from Wild Apricot and toward Orgo.
+""It has been overall a good experience for us to move away from Wild Apricot and toward Orgo.
 What we had before was a system where our executive director controlled all the information and all of the connections between members.
 Now we have a platform that lets members take initiative and set their own privacy levels."

 "The geography feature and map are really useful tools for connecting people regionally and drawing on each other's expertise.
 The modules have tremendous potential for members to see each other, connect, and engage through discussions and direct contact."